 Soil hungry farmers came to the Salinas Valley in the early 1900s to establish this town, the first pre-planned community in the region.
 Getting an acre of land was truly the luck of the draw for these early settlers, many of them Danish and Swiss immigrants.
 It was the lure of wide-open acreage, 4,000 acres in total, that enticed them to settle this arid, windswept area.

 The land, part of the original Arroyo Seco Rancho, was owned by the California Home Extension Association.
 It was put up for sale in a public drawing in Los Angeles in 1905.
 Each acre came with water rights, and a purchase of 2.5 acres gave the buyer an option on a lot in town.

-In the early days, dry farmers pitched tents for their families who all worked the land, growing wheat, barley in addition to alfalfa.
+In the early days, dry farmers pitched tents for their families who all worked the land, growing wheat and barley in addition to alfalfa.
 The Clark County Water Company developed an irrigation system of canals, bringing water from the Arroyo Seco River to the thirsty crops.
 The struggle to farm challenged even the hardiest families.
-Land was sold.
-Swiss immigrants brought with them the expertise for a new industry, dairy farming.
+Land was sold to a new crop of immigrants, the Swiss.
+They brought with them the expertise for a new industry, dairy farming.
 Wells were dug to help supplement the irrigation system and milk cows were a fixture of the landscape well into the 1940s when row crops began to dominate the agricultural panorama of the Valley.

 It’s early history is notable.

 It began as a dry city and stayed that way until 1932.